Tarrina/tech-assessment-android/assessment-02.md

 #### Repository Pattern
 **Handles saving/loading game data - your game's memory system**

 The repository manages all data persistence, whether that's saving high scores, game state, or user preferences.
 It hides the complexity of data storage from the rest of your app.
+For this take home exercise, you don't need to persist the scores on a database, in-memory state is fine.

 ```kotlin
 interface GameRepository {